-Psst: There is also an optional competitive element to the app for those who’ve gotten hooked on augmented reality games like Pokémon GO and Ingress.
+Psst: There’s also an optional competitive element to the app for those who’ve gotten hooked on augmented reality games like Pokémon GO and Ingress.

 Geolocation works by triangulating the distance from several known signaling locations.
 For example using cellular radio towers, Wi-Fi hotspots, Bluetooth, or GPS satellites.
 Your devices’ approximate location can be determined by checking the signal strength from the known locations of several of these signal transmitters and triangulating the intersection point between all the signals.
-To enable this to work on modern devices, a location service provider must collect an enormous amount of data about where in the world Wi-Fi signals and cellular towers are located – and this is where the Mozilla Location Service (MLS) could need some help from you!
+To enable this to work on modern devices, a location service provider must collect an enormous amount of data about where in the world Wi-Fi signals and cellular towers are located.
+This is where the Mozilla Location Service (MLS) could need some help from you!

-By simply going about your regular routine and allowing Mozilla to collect signaling information, you can help them improve their free location service at the same time.
+By simply going about your daily routine and allowing Mozilla to collect signaling information, you can help them improve their free location service at the same time.

 You can get the Mozilla Stumbler app for Android from either Google Play Store or F-Droid.
 The app isn’t available on Windows 10 Mobile nor iOS because these platforms are less open to competition and don’t give third-party developers access to raw signal data.

 Registered contributors, or “stumblers”, will appear on the Location Service Leaderboard and can compete for the top spot in their region and globally by making more data point submissions.
 You can either use your Firefox Account to appear on the leaderboard, or choose to remain anonymous without registering if you so desire.